Frequently Asked Questions

 The curriculum is comprised of a course sequence in the STEM disciplines (Science, Technology, Engineering and Math).
 The curriculum is fully aligned with Next Generation technology standards and the New York State Common Core Learning Standards.
 Teachers use technology rich instructional tools and data systems in their advanced instruction.
 Students will meet all the requirements necessary to earn a High School Regent’s Diploma and an Associate’s Degree in Applied Science.

-Will there additional support to students who need it?
+Will there be additional support to students who need it?

 P-TECH Auburn provides a wide variety of academic support programs including summer academies, online lessons and afterschool instruction.